-There are a few areas where registry staff devote resources to registration lifecycle issues: a.
+There are a few areas where registry staff devote resources to registration lifecycle issues:

+- a.
 Supporting Registrar Transfer Disputes.
-The registry operator will have a compliance staffer handle these disputes as they arise; they are very rare in the existing gTLDs. b.
+The registry operator will have a compliance staffer handle these disputes as they arise; they are very rare in the existing gTLDs. - b.
 Afilias has its development and quality assurance departments on hand to modify the grace period functionality as needed, if ICANN issues new Consensus Policies or the RFCs change.

 Afilias has more than 30 staff members in these departments.
+Nameshop would hire competent staff to coordinate with Afilias where necessary.